doridori/Android-Security-Reference/framework/keystore.md

 ### Losing Keys and how to handle

-See [Android Security: The Forgetful Keystore](http://doridori.github.io/android-security-the-forgetful-keystore/) for losing Keys due to lock screen changes.
+- See [Android Security: The Forgetful Keystore](http://doridori.github.io/android-security-the-forgetful-keystore/) for losing Keys due to lock screen changes.

-You can also lose Keys that require fingerprint auth when a new finger is enrolled.
+- You can also lose Keys that require fingerprint auth when a new finger is enrolled.
 See [fingerprint.md](/api/fingerprint.md)
+- There are also [potentially some OEM issues](https://github.com/tink-crypto/tink/issues/535#issuecomment-912170221) with Keystore Master key loss

 ### Locking of Keystore